FOR MORE INFORMATION:

 What is E15?

-E15 is a blend of 15 percent American Ethanol.
-E15 is approved for use in all standard vehicles model year 2001 or newer from September 16 through May 31.
+E15 is a blend of 15 percent American Ethanol (also known as Unleaded88 or UNL88).
+E15 is approved for use in all standard vehicles model year 2001 or newer.
 E15 can also be used in all flex fuel vehicles year-round.

 What is E85?

 E85 is a blend of up to 85 percent ethanol (minimum 70 percent) that is approved for use in flex fuel vehicles only.
 E85 pumps are typically identified with a yellow hose and/or yellow nozzle.

 To find E85 near you, visit www.GetBiofuel.com

 What is a flex fuel vehicle (FFV?)

 About one in seven Nebraskans is driving a flex fuel vehicle (FFV) and many don’t even realize it.
 A FFV can operate on any blend of American Ethanol from E10 up to E85 (85 percent ethanol) – and you can fill up with any blend in any amount at any time.
 A computer in the engine automatically adjusts for the varying percentage of ethanol in the fuel.

 To see if you’re cool to flex fuel, check your owner’s manual.
 Look for a flex fuel badge on your vehicle (usually on the truck lid, tailgate or rear quarter panel).
 You might also have a yellow gas cap or a decal inside your fuel door.

 Octane is a measure of the ignition quality of gasoline.
 The higher the octane number, the less susceptible the fuel is to “knocking.”
 Knocking occurs when the fuel prematurely burns in the engine’s combustion chamber due to compression – instead of being ignited by the spark as the engine is designed.
 The higher the octane number, the more compression the fuel can withstand before igniting.
 And ultimately, the more efficiently the engine performs.